General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What’s the highest-grossing field workplace movie of all time?

-- Russell Crowe turned down the function of which character in Peter Jackson’s Lord of the Rings trilogy?
+- Russell Crowe turned down the position of which character in Peter Jackson’s Lord of the Rings trilogy?

 - What number of movies have Kate Winslet and Leonardo DiCaprio starred in collectively?

-- Title the movie which boasts the well-known line: “You may’t deal with the reality!”
+- Title the movie which boasts the well-known line: “You possibly can’t deal with the reality!”

 - What’s the first phrase spoken in Star Wars: The Empire Strikes Again?

-- Who has gained probably the most Oscars for performing within the historical past of the Academy Awards?
+- Who has gained essentially the most Oscars for performing within the historical past of the Academy Awards?

-- Which 1995 submarine drama featured uncredited further dialogue courtesy of Quentin Tarantino?
+- Which 1995 submarine drama featured uncredited extra dialogue courtesy of Quentin Tarantino?

-- Who performed the lead function within the 2001 movie Lara Croft: Tomb Raider?
+- Who performed the lead position within the 2001 movie Lara Croft: Tomb Raider?

 - Who was the director of 1996 motion thriller The Rock?

-- What’s the title of Tom Hanks’ directorial debut which charts the rise and fall of a one-hit-wonder band within the 1960s?
+- What’s the identify of Tom Hanks’ directorial debut which charts the rise and fall of a one-hit-wonder band within the 1960s?

 Answers